The Five Best South Florida Doughnuts to Devour for National Doughnut Day

 5. Dandee Donut Factory's Dandee Donut

-Founded in 1995, the Dandee Donut Factory (102 N. 28th Ave, Hollywood) is one of the oldest doughnut shops in South Florida.
-Of the 50-plus varieties you can find at this diner and doughnut haven with locations in Pompano Beach and Hollywood, try the three specialities: the Mounds Bar (a combination of shaved coconut and chocolate frosting); the Snickers (a take on the Snickers bar with caramel icing, chopped peanut, and chocolate frosting); or the Strawberry Shortcake (a cake doughnut drenched in a sublime strawberry glaze with a single tuft of white creamy frosting at the center).
-Of course, the best option is also its longtime signature Dandee doughnut, the staple of this establishment: a giant, fluffy raised plain doughnut covered in honey glaze and rolled in cake crumbles.
-The Pompano Beach location is open 24 hours, while Hollywood is open from 5 a.m. to 10 p.m. daily.
+Founded in 1995, the Dandee Donut Factory is one of the oldest doughnut purveyors in South Florida.
+This diner/doughnut haven — with locations in Hollywood (102 N. 28th Ave.), Pompano Beach (1900 E. Atlantic Blvd.), and Deerfield Beach (1422 S Federal Hwy.) — bakes 50-plus varieties.
+Try the three specialities: the Mounds Bar, a combination of shaved coconut and chocolate frosting; the Snickers, a take on the Snickers bar, with caramel icing, chopped peanuts, and chocolate frosting; and the Strawberry Shortcake, a cake doughnut drenched in a sublime strawberry glaze with a single tuft of white creamy frosting at the center.
+Another option is the longtime signature Dandee doughnut: a fluffy raised doughnut covered in honey glaze and rolled in cake crumbles.
+The Pompano Beach location is open 24 hours a day seven days a week.

 Related Location